 Proofreading your own work

 All students are encouraged to proofread their academic work, but there is no obligation to use a third-party proofreader.
-The University offers support for students wishing to develop proofreading skills through the University English Scheme and techniques for editing through The Skills Centre at City and Collegiate.
+The University offers support for students wishing to develop proofreading skills through the University English Scheme and techniques for editing through The Skills Centre.

 Finding a third-party proofreader